Tuesday / July 24

 I shared that with the group when we’d finished reading—I love when I learn something new just from working with them, and I always let them know.
 One of the men asked how it felt, as Frannie, to be glad the women have a voice but to be playing a man in that situation.
 “It makes me feel that gender is irrelevant,” I said.
 And, I said, it reinforced the value not judging a character and staying open—that’s how you learn your way in.

 “If you understand everything, you can forgive anything,” said one man.
 Empathy.
 It is always about empathy.

 Today marked the return of Kyle Grant to the men’s ensemble!
 Kyle led our pilot last summer, and the members of the Original 12 who are still in the group were overjoyed to see him.
 One of them felt the need to apologize to the group for “fangirl-ing.”

-One of the men began a lively discussion during check-in about social constructs, which proved to foreshadow the rest of the session.
+One of the men began a lively discussion about social constructs, which proved to foreshadow the rest of the session.
 We moved to the gym, played a game, and sat down to read.
 At first, the energy in the room felt low.
 But, boy oh boy, did it ever pick up.